EffieChantzi/COMBImageDL/modules/COMBO-Pick/COMBO_Pick_README.md

 In the second case, the user-defined specification file is adjusted to comply with the alternative solution suggested by COMBO-Pick and is successfully deployed.

- ## Split infeasible design
+ ## Split infeasible design in a 384-well microplate format
  See also [COMBO_Pick_split_experiment_Guide](./COMBO_Pick_split_experiment.pdf) for a PDF guide including all print out results from the command line.

  ![Demo_invalid](demo/COMBO_Pick_split_experiment.gif)

- ## Employ feasible design
+ ## Employ feasible design in a 384-well microplate format
   See also [COMBO_Pick_Guide](./COMBO_Pick.pdf) for a PDF guide including all print out results from the command line.

  ![Demo_valid](demo/COMBO_Pick.gif)

- The results (see below) are saved as .xlsx files under \Results\COMBO-Pick in the data directory that you set up in the begining.
+ The results are saved as .xlsx files under the main data directory that was set up in the beginning.
+See below:

  ```
  CUSP9